Q1CHENL/cbdp/08-consistency.md

 - **Causal Consistency:** Only causally related operations are ordered consistently; concurrent operations may be seen in different orders.

 - **Monotonic Reads/Writes:**
-   - **Monotonic Reads:** Once a value is read, later reads won’t return an older value.
+   - **Monotonic Reads:** Once a value is read, later reads won't return an older value.
-   - **Monotonic Writes:** A client’s writes are applied in the order issued.
+   - **Monotonic Writes:** A client's writes are applied in the order issued.

 - **Read-Your-Writes:** A client always sees its own updates in subsequent reads.

 ## Two-phase commit (2PC)

-Most common algorithm to ensure **atomic commit across multiple nodes**.z
+Most common algorithm to ensure **atomic commit across multiple nodes**.

 > ![2PC](assets/2pc.png)
 >